 Engineers and architects often use CAD tools for creating models in 3D, using geometric shapes for modelling.
 CAD software supporting 3D printing may be designed for beginners, intermediate users or professionals.
 Autodesk Inc. 3D Systems Inc., FreeCAD Community are some of the biggest developers of free.
 Freeform modelling tools, on the other hand, allow you to use freeform shapes and give you greater flexibility.
 Again Autodesk Inc. offers good freeform modelling software.
 A few sculpting tools like the freemium 123D Sculpt, and Leopoly let you pinch, push, pull and grab your 3D models like digital clay.

 During or after the model has been printed, there are some other DIY tools that come in handy, such as masking tape or other adhesive tapes to cover print beds, digital callipers to check precision of designs, palette knives to pry prints loose from the print bed, knives and cutting mats for post-processing as well as sandpaper etc. As you learn to use your modelling software and 3D printer to bring your designs to life, you will slowly discover methods and techniques to improve how you work with the printer and take the technology to its limits.

-To save you the trouble of 3d modeling yourself, we have selected 10 assume website with free STL 3D models!
+To save you the trouble of 3d modelling yourself, we have selected 10 assume website with free STL 3D models!

 Check out our Simplify3D™ software, € 125.00 excl.
 VAT